suchipi/hex-engine/packages/website/docs/api-2d.md

 Although it is named `Point`, it is not only used to represent points in space- it's also often used to represent two-dimensional sizes.

+> In versions prior to 0.0.1, this class was called `Vec2`.

 #### Static Methods

 ##### constructor

+> Available since version: 0.0.0

 `constructor(x: number, y: number)`

 Creates a new Point.

 ##### from

+> Available since version: 0.0.1

 `static from({ x, y }: { x: number; y: number }): Point`